pchev/skychart/skychart/readme.txt

       enhedits/enhedit.lpk
       jdcalendar/cdcjdcalendar.lpk
-      libsql/libsql.lpk
       multidoc/multidocpackage.lpk
       radec/radec.lpk
-      synapse/source/lib/synapse.lpk
-      downloaddialog/downldialog.lpk  (after synapse)
-      wizardntb/wizardntb.lpk
+      winxp/winxpstyle.lpk ( for Windows only )
       xmlparser/xmlparser.lpk
       zoomimage/zoomimage.lpk
-For the last one reply YES to rebuild Lazarus.
+      wizardntb/wizardntb.lpk
+      libsql/libsql.lpk

 And the packages for the library src/skychart/library :
-(compile only)

       catalog/cdccatalog.lpk
       elp82/elp82.lpk
       satxy/satxy.lpk
       series96/series96.lpk

 You can now open the main project files skychart\cdc.lpi and compile.
-To run in debug adjust Run-Run Parameters-Working Directory to your CDC directory.
+To run in debug adjust Run-RunParameters-Worjing Directory to your CDC directory.
 To reduce the executable size for production use strip and upx.

-A few Windows specific library and plugin are not yet ported to Lazarus, please use Delphi if you want to compile them.

 Naming convention for the program source.
 ----------------------------------------